amyyalex/simple-contribution/contribution.md

 <h4>Step 5: Copy and edit the template</h4>

-- UPDATE: So instead of making a copy of the template and editing it with yor dat inside the index.html file.
+- UPDATE: So instead of making a copy of the template and editing it with your data inside the index.html file.

 * Go to app.js file,
   * You'll see an array of data, add a new object into the array( to mmake it easier, copy and paste object template and edit)